PreshyTechy/OMG_Cable_Journey_Documentation/README.md

 # OMG_Cable_Journey_Documentation
 This is the documentation of my OMG Cable research journey for University of Bedfordshire School of Computer Science Cybersecurity Department.
 ## OMG Cable Introduction
-O.MG in as much as it is the name given to this Cable, is also an acronmy for the phrase 'OH My God' that is used when things go wrong.
+O.MG in as much as it is the name given to this Cable, is also an acronym for the phrase 'OH My God' that is used when things go wrong.
 What a coincidence right?
-O.MG cable which is like any and every other type of our charging cable cannot be physically differnetiated not even by a Tech professional.
+O.MG cable which is like any and every other type of our charging cable cannot be physically differentiated not even by a Tech professional.
 Not even when used until harm is caused with it before anyone can identify that something has gone wrong.
 ### Types of O.MG Cable Active End Port
 - USB A
 - USB C